Minsall History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Minsall date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Minsall family lived in the parish of Minshull, which was located five miles from Nantwich in the county of Cheshire.
-The surname Minsall belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+This parish dates back to the Domesday Book of 1086 where it was known as Maneshale.

 Early Origins of the Minsall family